 - Decide which Exit Points you want to use.

-- For each copied Business Process, create an Event and associate the copied Business Process with it.
+- For each copied Business Process, create an Event and associate it with the copied Business Process.

 - In the Admin Console's Settings tab, associate the Event with its corresponding Exit Point.